All Episodes

 That's a way to try and make this interesting.

-But, like, you know, your response of is he fucking with you is so, like, deserved because the indictment is of themselves.
+But like, you know, your response of, is he fucking with you, is so like deserved because the indictment is of themselves.

-The sensationalizing the boy who cried wolf is your behavior.
+They like the sensationalizing the boy who cried wolf is your behavior.

-You're talking about yourself.
+You're talking about InfoWars behavior.

 Chase last night couldn't stop himself from getting on air and talking about how this is an MKUltra fourth attempted assassination attempt.